memoherreraacosta/PoliticalSentimentAnalysis/README.md

 In the repository we'll see how we :

-1. Do the connection to an API to mine tweets of a set of accounts
+1. Do the connection to an API to mine tweets from a set of accounts
 2. Filter those tweets in relevant content
 3. For each tweet ponderate with a value based on how probably is that the tweet has a positive, negative or neutral opinion to the target (Andrés Manuel)
 4. For each account, analize their approval opinion based on the results of their tweets